UCCF logo Your browser does not support HTML5 video.

 For more on these themes and more, check out the Worthy podcast.

-• Ask any returning students in your group to share wisdom they have on prioritising ‘the one thing’ as a student.
+• Ask any students in your group to share wisdom they have on prioritising ‘the one thing’

 Being part of a church is a crucial way for every believer to listen to Jesus’ words today.
-Gently ask how new students are doing in finding churches to be part of in your city, then ask for group members to pray sentence-long ‘popcorn prayers’ in the light of your discussions.
+Gently ask how new students are doing in finding a church to be part of in your city.
+Ask for group members to pray sentence-long ‘popcorn prayers’ in the light of your discussions.

 Impacting the University (10 minutes)